How to Calibrate Blood Pressure Monitor

 The frequency of Calibration may differ based on the kind and model of the Calibration gauge.
 In general, it is suggested to calibrate the following:

-After significant modifications: If you notice substantial changes in your measurements or the display was dropped or subjected to harsh conditions.
+After significant modifications, if you notice substantial changes in your measurements, or if the display has been dropped or subjected to harsh conditions.

 Steps to Calibrate Your Blood Pressure Monitor